SecretFoundation/docs/docs/cli/secretcli.md

 ::: tip Note
 The `--generate-only` flag prevents `secretcli` from accessing the local keybase.
-Thus when such flag is supplied `<sender-key-alias-or-address>` must be an address.
+Thus when such a flag is supplied `<sender-key-alias-or-address>` it must be an address.
 :::

 You can validate the transaction's signatures by typing the following: